usfslk/Reciper/README.md

 ## Live Demo

-With an Android phone or iPhone, you can scan the QR code in the link below with your Expo mobile app to load this project immediately
+With your mobile phone, you can scan the QR code in the link below to load this project

 https://expo.io/@usfslk/reciper